wilsonmar/oss-perf/README.md

 | in the same or spearate runs than what app source code go through. | dev. toolchain |
 | Functional test automation code are generated in a similar way | func. test gen. |

-The above is the narration to the diagram shown below.
+The above narrates the diagram below.

 <a id="TheVision"></a>
 <a name="Diagram">